UniversalDependencies/docs/_ps/transliteration.md

 ## Stress
 * Pashto has a phonemic stress that can fall on any syllable (but mostly falls on the last one).
-* The stress should be marked with an accent mark (´) above the vowel of the stressed syllable in every word that includes two or more syllables.
+* In the transliteration, the stress should be marked with an accent mark (´) above the vowel of the stressed syllable in every word that includes two or more syllables.
 * If such a word does not bear a stress, it indicates that it forms a stress group with another word, which is stressed (نه کوم _në́ kawëm_ “I do not do”)